jennywatuncch/conda-tutorial/README.md

 ### Installation

-If you're on Longleaf (or any other module-handled HPC system) conda is already likely installed, all you need to do is `module load conda`.
+If you're on Longleaf (or any other module-handled HPC system) conda is already likely installed, all you need to do is `module load anaconda`.
 This puts you in the 'base' conda environment, meaning that you have access to conda and all its functionality, but you're in a default vanilla installation that doesn't have much installed.

 If conda isn't already installed, it's fairly straightforward to do so.
 Download one of the linux installers from <https://docs.conda.io/en/latest/miniconda.html#linux-installers>, unpack, and run